Police file a case of culpable homicide against temple authorities and fireworks contractors

-One moment, he and two friends were celebrating.
-Minutes later, his friends were dead.
+One moment, he and two friends were celebrating Hindu new year’s festivities at a south Indian temple.
+Minutes later, his two friends were dead.

-"I did not know what happened," Bhadran, who gave only one name, said.
-"There was a huge fireball, and it was all over in five minutes.
-Once I reached the ground, there were dead bodies all around."
+“I did not know what happened,” said Bhadran, who gave only one name.
+“There was a huge fireball, and it was all over in five minutes.
+Once I reached the ground, there were dead bodies all around.”

-Nirmala, 58, was sleeping in her house nearby with her daughter and granddaughter when the blast occurred.
+Nirmala, 58, was sleeping in her house nearby with her daughter and granddaughter when the blast occurred early Sunday morning.

 “I thought there was an earthquake and hid under the bed,” she said.
 “When I came out, there was no electricity.
 People were running everywhere, and burnt bodies were on the ground.
 The smell was really bad.”